Undecidability of the Spectral Gap (full version): Quantum Phase Estimation Turing Machine

 As this partial transition function verifies the two conditions of \cref{reversible_transitions}, it is well-formed and can be completed to give a reversible TM. \end{proof}

 \begin{lemma}[Equality machine] There is a three-track, normal form, reversible TM $\TM{Eql}$ with alphabet $\Sigma\times\Sigma\times\{\#,0,1\}$ that, on input $s;t;b$, where $s$ and $t$ are arbitrary input strings and $b$ is a single bit, behaves properly and outputs $s;t;b'$, where $b'=\neg b$ if $s=t$ and $b'=b$ otherwise.
-Furthermore, $\TM{Eql}$ runs for time $2\abs{s}+1$ and uses $\abs{s}+1$ space. \end{lemma}
+Furthermore, $\TM{Eql}$ runs for time $4\abs{s}+1$ and uses $\abs{s}+1$ space. \end{lemma}

-\begin{proof} Implementing a non-reversible equality-testing machine is trivial: just scan the head right checking if the symbols on the two input tracks match.
-If we encounter a non-matching pair, return to the starting cell and flip the output bit.
-If we reach the end of the input without encountering a non-matching pair, return to the starting cell and leave the output bit unchanged.
+Implementing a non-reversible equality-testing machine is trivial: just scan the head right checking if the symbols on the two input tracks match.
+If we reach the end of the input without encountering a non-matching pair, return to the starting cell and flip the output bit.
+If we encounter a non-matching pair, return to the starting cell and leave the output bit unchanged.

 Doing this reversibly requires more care.
 The problem is that the computation splits into two possible paths, depending on whether a non-match was encountered or not, and we must merge these two divergent computations back together again \emph{reversibly}.
 For example, we cannot simply halt after either flipping the output bit or leaving it unchanged, as that would give multiple transitions into the final state that write the same symbol to the starting cell.
 The trick is to return to the point at which the computational paths diverged (either the first non-matching pair of symbols, or the end of the input) after setting the output bit, in order to merge the two computational paths back together, before returning to the starting cell again to halt.

+To accomplish this, we use a state $q_4$ that is the only state that can transition to $q_f$ (except for the special case in which the first symbols in both input strings already differ, which is handled immediately).
+The state $q_1$ searches along the strings, until it either finds the end of both strings (first computational path), or it finds a point where the symbols in the two inputs differ (second computational path).

+In the first path, state $q_2$ will return to the starting cell, switch the output bit and transition to $q_3$.
+State $q_3$ will move right again doing the same as $q_1$ did and, at the end of both strings, will transition to $q_4$.
+Note that we need two different states for this, due to unidirectionality: $q_2$ will be entered from the left and $q_3$ from the right.

+In the second path, states $q_2'$ and $q_3'$ play the corresponding roles of $q_2$ and $q_3$, respectively.
+In both paths, $q_4$ will return to the starting cell and halt.
+Within each path there is no issue with reversibility.
+The key to this is that, when both computational paths are merged into state $q_4$, they do so on exactly the same input states as when the paths diverged (with $q_1$ replaced by $q_3$ or $q_3'$ depending on the path).
+Thus these transitions fulfil the properties required for a well-formed (partial) transition function by \cref{reversible_transitions}.